September 15, 2015

 “Erik’s legacy and what he is all about is how he has always treated everyone he has come into contact with, personally and professionally, with dignity and integrity,” said Terry Thompson, San Bernardino County’s director of real estate.

-Tags: China, connect inland empire, construction, development, Dougall Agan, education, employment, Erik Hansen, great recession, hiring, industrial, infrastructure, inland empire, lee & associates, Lee Pierek, logistics, moreno valley, multifamily, office, rancho cucamonga, residential, retail, riverside, san bernardino county, Stirling Development, Terry Thompson, victoria gardens, victorville, world logistics center
+Tags: Broker, China, connect inland empire, Development, education, Employment, great recession, hiring, Industrial, infrastructure, inland empire, logistics, moreno valley, Multifamily, Office, rancho cucamonga, residential, Retail, riverside, san bernardino county, Stirling Development, victoria gardens, victorville, world logistics center